muxsterdev-oss/POSUM-V2/docs/tokenomics/the-posum-token.md

 Degen Pool Rewards

-40%
+35%

-40,000,000
+70,000,000

-Emitted weekly over several months to ETH stakers who have permanently locked their principal.
+Emitted in weekly epochs during the initial launch phase to users who have locked ETH.

-SUM Point Airdrop
+Positive Pool Rewards

 20%

-20,000,000
+40,000,000

-A one-time airdrop to Positive Pool stakers based on SUM points accumulated over time.
+Released linearly, month by month, to users based on their proportional share of SUM points earned from staking in the Positive Pool.

 Forage Rewards

 10%

-10,000,000
+20,000,000

-Airdropped alongside the Positive Pool rewards, based on SUM points earned from completing missions.
+Released linearly, month by month, alongside the Positive Pool rewards, based on SUM points earned from completing missions.

 Protocol Liquidity

-10%
+15%

-10,000,000
+30,000,000

-Paired with ETH and locked in a DEX to create a stable trading market for the $POSUM token.
+Paired with ETH and locked in a DEX to create a deep and stable trading market for the $POSUM token.

 Core Team & Advisors

 10%

-10,000,000
+20,000,000

-Vested over 3 years with a 1-year cliff to ensure long-term commitment.
+Vested over 3 years with a 6-month cliff to ensure long-term commitment.

 Community Treasury

 10%

-10,000,000
+20,000,000

 Held in a Gnosis Safe multisig for future growth initiatives (marketing, grants, bug bounties).